 Cheese.
 Seafood.
 Whisky.
 The Isle of Mull does it all well.
 The island is home to a number of fine restaurants, cafes, and small businesses offering fresh local produce which foodies will love.
 Seafood is as fresh as it comes here, and there’s no better place to tuck in than at the award winning Cafe Fish in Tobermory.
 Other restaurants worth seeking out (and making advance reservations for!) are Am Birlinn near Dervaig, and Ninth Wave near Fionnphort.
-Ballygown Restaurant is a small family run spot with daily changing menus and just four tables inside a traditional cottage.
-Nearby, The Boathouse welcomes you to the community owned island of Ulva and serves up own-grown oysters and shellfish from the family fishing boat.
+Accessed via a short boat trip, The Boathouse welcomes you to the community owned island of Ulva and serves up local produce like langoustine and crab, plus home-baked goodies.

 For a more casual affair, don’t miss The Glass Barn, a quirky vine-filled cafe set on a working farm and home of Isle of Mull Cheese.
 Outside of tourist season the cafe is closed, but you can still pop in and pick up various homemade cheeses, chutney, and island-made produce from the honesty shop.
 Whisky aficionados will no doubt enjoy washing it all down with a fine Tobermory malt, and learning about the process on a distillery tour.

 Popping in to The Glass Barn

 For those on a budget or self catering, the local stores dotted around the island have a great range of local Mull produce, including cheese, meats and seafood.
 Check out this Mull and Iona Food Trail map for more info.